lambdaclass/concrete/ROADMAP.md

 std fingerprints in their already-landed commit; do not mix that repair with these new evidence gates.

+**R-0004 completion gate.** This task closes only when all of the following are true together:

+- bugs 058, 059, 060, and 062 are closed by positive, mutation-sensitive gates;
+- no hand-written evidence-bearing `FnTable` remains, and every declared and missing operational key agrees between generated evaluation and kernel replay;
+- semantic edits to identity, signature, types, generics, capabilities, body, contracts, selected specification, or claim scope move the subject digest, while comments, formatting, source paths, spans, and capture-avoiding alpha renaming do not;
+- direct, transitive, and recursive dependencies produce the correct typed edges and deterministic SCC/Merkle root, with dynamic access binding the whole canonical table rather than a guessed subset;
+- every friendly `proved_by_lean` claim has a current complete subject, a current dependency root, and a successful replay receipt with theorem, toolchain, schema, and workspace/import-closure identity;
+- legacy body fingerprints and old receipt schemas become `needs_recheck` and cannot upgrade themselves by copying a newly computed hash;
+- repository proofs are replayed into receipts or remain honestly classified as missing, unbound, stale, dependency-not-current, failed, or trusted;
+- root/project-directory invocation and clean-machine replay agree, generated artifacts are deterministic, and every weakening mutation above is killed;
+  and
+- the first eligibility-denominated proof-coverage baseline is published with stable discharge-route and blocker classifications.

+**Proof-feature dependency fence.** Until this completion gate holds, no task may graduate a new automatically discharged, multi-kernel, certificate-backed, or otherwise friendly `proved` claim as authoritative.
+Spikes may run and representation/lowering infrastructure may land, but their evidence remains experimental and non-authoritative.
+R-0450 may land its versioned common IR without issuing receipts; R-0440 consumes the receipt dimensions; R-0448 is blocked by R-0004, R-0450, and the required R-0440 fields; and R-0169/R-0170 may not promote automated verdicts into authoritative claims before this gate.

 ### Task R-0450

 **Objective:** Unify obligation lowering into one prover-neutral IR with per-backend drivers (Why3 shape) — implementation already in progress off-repo; land it in a worktree and merge once green per the operating rules.
 Today `toLeanProp` (Lean path) and `exprToSmt` (solver path) are two hard-coded, monolithic lowerings of the same obligation expressions: two answers to one question, free to drift — and drift here means the Lean proof and the SMT check silently prove DIFFERENT obligations, an evidence-integrity defect in the system R-0004 is hardening.
 Define one typed obligation IR (linear integer arithmetic, bitvectors, bools, arrays: the deliberate intersection fragment; everything else `not_supported`), one semantics (a single `eval` in Lean, the IntArith single-source discipline), lowering as small named transforms, and per-backend drivers that select which transforms run.

+This task's pulled-forward position is conditional: it may land representation, semantics, and differential gates after R-0004 only when the existing branch is merge-ready.
+It does not issue receipts or upgrade any verdict to authoritative evidence; if it is not ready, R-0006 proceeds rather than waiting for it.

    Slice 1 unifies the two existing backends only — no new provers; the diff should be net-negative in lowering code.
 Gates: constructor coverage